textileio/community/docs/powergate/ffs.md

-# FFS
+# Storing Data with the FFS

-The FFS the manages all the necessary state and capabilities to provide multi-tiered file storage through the Powergate.
+The Filecoin File System API (FFS) manages all the necessary state and capabilities to provide multi-tiered file storage through the Powergate.
 The FFS is the primary API for storing and retrieving data, tracking long-term deals on Filecoin, and allowing data persisted on Filecoin to be available on IPFS.
 To start using the FFS APIs you must first create an _FFS Instance_.

 ## FFS Instance